 Torvald didn't know about any of this.
 In fact he didn't even know how sick he was and that a trip down south was necessary for him to survive.
 The doctors told Nora how serious his illness was, but never told him.
 She pretended like she wanted a trip abroad and secretly borrowed the money to save his pride.

 Nora says he doesn't know, but that she may tell him when she's old and he's not attracted to her anymore.
 Then she changes her mind, asserting he can never know.

 Nora has been paying back the loan by doing lots of odd jobs secretly and scrimping on buying new clothes for herself.
 She says she's lucky that even cheap clothes look good on her, so Torvald doesn't notice.

 She adds that last winter she got a job copying letters, and worked late every night.
 (Hmm, something tells us that's what she was doing instead of making flowers for the tree—a destructive cat indeed.)

 Nora says that sometimes she's dreamed that a rich old man would come and give her all the money she needs.
 Now there's no need to dream.
 With Torvald's new job she'll be able to skim enough money to pay back the loan in full.

 Nora seems to know him and isn't very happy that he's here.

 He tells her that he wants to see her husband on some bank business.
 Krogstad works there and wants to have a little talk with his new boss.

-Nora shows him in to Torvald's office.
+Nora brings him to Torvald's office.

 Christine says that she used to know Krogstad.
-He apparently was a lawyer in her area for awhile.
+He apparently was a lawyer in her area for a while.
 She observes that he's changed quite a bit.